nicolamarchiotto/Myoelectric-Controller-Estimation/README.md

 2) Data Cleaning: temporally align position and torque signals to have only the actual motion considered, remove outliers by get rod of experiments which outliers do not end up in zero +- a given theshold

-3) Controller estimation techniques tried:
+3) In the concat_estimation.m, the following techniques were tried:

 * Estimate the controller using a single experiment
 * Estimate the controller concatenating the experiment of the forward motions
 * Estimate the controller using the concatenation method but flip one experiment every two to partially remove discontinuities